Tekisha/social-network-scala/README.md

 This is a full-stack social networking application that includes basic functionalities such as registering, logging in, posting, liking, disliking, friend requests, and more.
 The project is implemented using **Scala (Play Framework)** on the backend, **ReactJS** on the frontend, and **MySQL** as the database.
 The application allows users to interact with each other by creating posts, adding friends, and liking/disliking posts.

+## Demo
+You can view a demonstration of the project at the following link: [YouTube Demo](https://youtu.be/gdCzbpRTfcM).

 ## Features

 ### Authentication